 Starbucks London Fog Tea Latte

-• Starbucks London Fog Tea Latte is a hot drink made by steeping Earl Grey tea bag in hot water with vanilla syrup then adding steamed milk.
+• Starbucks London Fog Tea Latte is a hot drink made by steeping Earl Grey tea bags in hot water, then adding vanilla syrup and steamed milk.

-• The recipe recreates the drink using the same Earl Grey tea that Starbucks uses to make their London Fog Tea Latte.
+• The recipe recreates the drink using a similar Earl Grey tea with lavender that Starbucks uses.

 • This Starbucks copycat drink makes a 16 ounce (grande size) London Fog Tea Latte.